intervalia/gulp-hash-filename/UPDATE_HISTORY.md

 Update History
 ==============

+### 2.0.0
+* This is really PR#7 from dwighthouse - But going a little further in updating ALL dependencies and removing code that is no longer needed.

 ### 1.2.0
 * PR#3 from tuck182 - Handle generated files that do not support the `file.stat` object.